ashutoshraturi/booknotes/system-design/system-design-interview/chapter20-message-queue-kafka/README.md

 ### Exactly once
 Extremely costly to implement for the system, albeit it's the friendliest guarantee to users:
+How does this feature work?
+Under the covers, it works in a way similar to TCP: each batch of messages sent to Kafka will contain a sequence number that the broker will use to dedupe any duplicate send.
+Unlike TCP, though—which provides guarantees only within a transient in-memory connection—this sequence number is persisted to the replicated log, so even if the leader fails, any broker that takes over will also know if a resend is a duplicate.
+The overhead of this mechanism is quite low: it’s just a few extra numeric fields with each batch of messages
 ![exactly-once](images/exactly-once.png)

 ## Advanced features